-Please visit Graduate Financial Aid for detailed information, policies, forms, and contact information.
+Please visit Student Financial Services for detailed information, policies, forms, and contact information.

 Suffolk offers a broad range of loans to eligible students.
 You are encouraged to connect with the Office of Student Financial Services to discuss your options.
 Additionally, you are encouraged to apply for financial aid as soon as you submit the application for admission.
 You should not wait until you have received an offer of admission to apply.

-All applicants are automatically considered for merit-based awards at the time of admission.
+All applicants (US Citizens, Permanent Residents, and International Students) are automatically considered for merit-based awards at the time of admission.
 There is no separate application to be considered for a merit award.
 Awards generally are based on prior academic achievement, work experience, standardized test scores, and fit in the program.

 Merit-based assistance is awarded to students entering in the fall and spring semesters.
 No merit funds are available for students who begin in the summer term.
 Students should apply by the priority application deadline for the best chance of getting a merit award.